julelang/manual/src/std/bytes.md

 ```jule
 fn replace(mut s: []byte, sub: []byte, new: []byte, mut n: int): []byte
 ```
-Replaces all sub-slices matching sub in the string with new.
+Replaces all sub-slices matching sub in the slice with new.
 Returns same slice if n is equals to zero.
 Replaces all matches if n less than zero.
 This function may return mutable copy of s, of new slice allocation.

 ---